 2018 Award Recipient

 Lois Parshley is an award-winning independent journalist and photographer who covers the intersection of science and geopolitics.
+She is the third recipient of the Bricker Award for Science Writing in Medicine.
 Her work has appeared in National Geographic, Harper's Magazine, the Atlantic, Wired, Scientific American, and many others.
 She is a 2017-2018 Knight Wallace journalism fellow and a former editor at Popular Science and Foreign Policy.

 2017 Award Recipient